 Cheap SEO - Avoid!

 Cheap SEO pricing can be anything from £50 to £250 per month and in our opinion, should be avoided at all costs.
 Quite simply, if the monthly price is too good to be true, then it probably is.
 Unfortunately in the world of search engine optimisation there are many providers who offer cheap SEO pricing models but vary rarely will have any success in delivering on their promises.
 Cheap SEO pricing is usually a false economy, it's not uncommon to hear about promises that go undelivered.

 As part of the early stages of working with any new client, an SEO agency will use a set of tools, commonly SEMRush, Moz, Ahrefs, Screaming Frog to name a few, to determine the current state and existing rankings.
 It's at this early stage that previous 'cheap SEO' can be uncovered - in terms of toxic links, low-quality links, over-optimisation, poor content, the list goes on.

 The world of search engine optimisation doesn't have to be a minefield and there are many legitimate online marketing agencies - however, one tactic that we have seen used on multiple occasions is companies offering excessively expensive SEO pricing.

 If you're getting what you're paying for then expensive SEO isn't necessarily a bad thing, the problem being when the costs are huge and the customer service and more importantly the results do not align with the price tag.

-Expensive SEO cost can only be justified if the keyword volume is high and the intent of the keyword is worthwhile, for example a commercial keyword that has a direct bearing on the volume of sales or leads could be worth it.
-As with anything, ask lots of questions about the SEO pricing and what you're getting in return, this way when you do commit to a project, you'll at very least know+ what to expect to pay.
+Expensive SEO costs can only be justified if the keyword volume is high and the intent of the keyword is worthwhile, for example, a commercial keyword that has a direct bearing on the volume of sales or leads could be worth it.
+As with anything, ask lots of questions about the SEO pricing and what you're getting in return, this way when you do commit to a project, you'll at the very least know what to expect to pay.